pascalbakker/nvim/README.md

+# Note: Repo has been moved to: https://github.com/pascalbakker/dotfiles

 # nvim

 My nvim files.
 I am trying to make nvim my main programming editor.
 All plugins I install try to make vim more IDE like and cozy.I mostly code in Scala, Python, Rust, and sometimes C.